bugthesystem/Flux/README.md

 ## Performance

-> **Recent Performance Milestone (June 2024):**
-> Flux achieved **11.33 million messages/second** on Apple Silicon (8 consumers, 64-byte messages, 64K batch, 10s run) using aggressive batching, zero-copy slices, and thread affinity.
-[See full details.](docs/performance.md)

-Flux is designed for extreme throughput and low latency.
-Here are real numbers from our benchmarks:
+Flux is designed for high throughput and low latency.
+Here are example numbers from our benchmarks:

 | Test Scenario                | Platform         | Throughput         | Notes                        |
 |------------------------------|------------------|--------------------|------------------------------|